 An EPS may be done to:

-The procedure is generally very safe.
+The procedure is very safe in most cases.
 Possible risks include:

 Electrophysiology study - intracardiac; EPS - intracardiac